thomas-roos/aws-greengrass-lite/docs/SETUP.md

 directory.

 When run, they may use the current working directory to store state.
-Use the directory you intend to use as the Greengrass rootpath.
+Use the directory you intend to use as the Greengrass root path.

-The following examples assume you are using `./build` as the build directory, and `./run` as the Greengrass rootpath.
+The following examples assume you are using `./build` as the build directory, and `./run` as the Greengrass root path.

 ## Configuring Greengrass